 1. Does it align with our purpose and vision?

-Your event experience is the way in which your guests experience your wedding’s purpose.
+The experience of your wedding is the way in which your guests experience your wedding’s purpose.

 4. How does it make you feel?